 Urban transformation in South Africa through co-designing energy services provision pathways

-Plymouth University lead: Dr Stephen Essex, Associate Professor (Reader) in Geography
+University of Plymouth lead: Dr Stephen Essex, Associate Professor (Reader) in Geography

 This research seeks to investigate the role of municipalities in the distribution of electricity in South African cities and the unusual barriers which exist to impede the creation of governance/management structures to facilitate pathways to low carbon urban energy configurations.
 Stephen's role in the work is to develop an understanding of the historical evolution of urban energy systems configurations and policies within local government structures, and the implications of potential change on planning policy, infrastructural delivery and governance.